norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Ground Truth is a Magic Lamp
 If you are granted three wishes by a genie, leave no room in them for interpretation.
 Ambiguity is how you end up turned into a tortoise ("I want to live for centuries!") or the Mona Lisa ("I want to be famous!").
 And when constructing your ground truth datasets, leave even less ambiguity.

 Language models will astound you with how creatively they can screw up and still follow the rules.
-They may
+They may perfectly extract every book title, until you provide a GT record with

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxMzQ0MzYwMywtMjgzOTY3MTA5LDk5OT
+eyJoaXN0b3J5IjpbMTc4MTc0MzI2OSwtNTEzNDQzNjAzLC0yOD
-A1MTkxNSwtMTc4MzA2NjE3MiwtMTk4MDE5MzY2OCwtNDI5MjQx
+M5NjcxMDksOTk5MDUxOTE1LC0xNzgzMDY2MTcyLC0xOTgwMTkz
-MDg5LC0xNjA5NjcxMTMsLTY5ODYxMzUyMCwtNTA5MzkxNzY5LD
+NjY4LC00MjkyNDEwODksLTE2MDk2NzExMywtNjk4NjEzNTIwLC
-IwODYxMzg1OTcsMzA5OTY0Nzc4LC0yMDU2MzU5ODI5LDE1NDM4
+01MDkzOTE3NjksMjA4NjEzODU5NywzMDk5NjQ3NzgsLTIwNTYz
-NjY2NTUsOTA0NzE0OTk3LC0zMzQwMzMxNzIsOTAxOTI1NzczLC
+NTk4MjksMTU0Mzg2NjY1NSw5MDQ3MTQ5OTcsLTMzNDAzMzE3Mi
-0xNjc5MzAwODQ5LC00OTQxMzgwMzIsLTE1MjU4NTQxNzEsMTM0
+w5MDE5MjU3NzMsLTE2NzkzMDA4NDksLTQ5NDEzODAzMiwtMTUy
-ODI4NDIzOF19
+NTg1NDE3MV19
 -->